-Next, I talk about vocal posture and relate it to being ready to catch a ball.
+Next I relate it to their singing vocal posture and how similar it is to standing like you are ready to catch a ball.
 I talk about breathing, stance, mental preparation and active engagement.
 I use this little poem I made up:

 And then I do the toss game again.
 I actually don't let the students take turns passing to each other in this game because I want to teach them that they need to be watching the CONDUCTOR!
 And that's me:).

 One super easy "get to know you game" is to have your students stand in a circle.
 Ask one student to stand in the middle.
 Sing a song, play some music or just clap some rhythms.
 When the "sound/song" stops, have the student in the middle toss the ball to someone and say their name.
 You can blindfold the student in the middle, or have them close their eyes and spin around.
 Either way, it's a great way to get the students saying each other's names right away.
 And, it gives you a chance to learn them too!
 The students then take turns spinning and saying names.